-The loss on discontinued operations is US\$375,000 in year ended December 31, 2020, which is mainly due to the unwinding of closure provisions and a change of estimate in relation to a tax receivable balance.
-The profit on discontinued operations is US\$77,000 in year ended December 31, 2019, which was mainly due to the release of Fiomi Diagnostic's accumulated foreign currency translation reserve.
-For further details, see Note 10.
+The loss on discontinued operations was US\$0.4 million in year ended December 31, 2020, which is mainly due to the unwinding of closure provisions and a change of estimate in relation to a tax receivable balance.
+The profit on discontinued operations was US\$0.1 million in year ended December 31, 2019, which was mainly due to the release of Fiomi Diagnostic's accumulated foreign currency translation reserve.